 - For streamer fishing, flies are usually in the #10 to #4 range

-- For salmon and steelhead flies can be as large #2 (although smaller flies right down to #12 can be used in certain circumstances)
+- For salmon and steelhead, flies can be as large as #2 (although smaller flies right down to #12 can be used in certain circumstances)

-- Due to variations in style of hook (dry fly, wet fly, streamer etc), there are no standard dimensions for, say, a #10 hook.
-Taking length as an example, this will depend if the hook is, for example, a long-shanked hook designed for a streamer or hopper pattern, or an emerger hook which will be significant shorter.
+- Due to variations in the style of hook (dry fly, wet fly, streamer, etc.), there are no standard dimensions for, say, a #10 hook.
+Taking length as an example, this will depend if the hook is, for example, a long-shanked hook designed for a streamer or hopper pattern or an emerger hook, which will be significantly shorter.
 (For hook styles, check our companion on that topic).

-- Despite the lack of standardisation in dimensions, you can be assured that within a given hook type/brand a #10 will be one size bigger than a #12.
+- Despite the lack of standardization in dimensions, you can be assured that within a given hook type/brand, a #10 will be one size bigger than a #12.

-- Saltwater fly hook sizes obey the same principals as freshwater in that the higher the number, the smaller the hook.
+- Saltwater fly hook sizes obey the same principles as freshwater in that the higher the number, the smaller the hook.

 - The key difference with saltwater fly fishing hooks is that they tend to be bigger, so we need to go beyond #2 .. the largest hooks on the freshwater scale.

-- Beyond #2, you move in the “aught” designation.
-With this system there are three key things to know
+- Beyond #2, you move into the “aught” designation.
+With this system, there are three key things to know

 - We use a ‘/’ and a ‘0’ after the number.
 And we say a 3/0 hook is a “three oh” or “three aught” hook if we are saying it out loud.